10 Facts About The Eastern Hognose Snake

 The eastern hognose snake’s bizarre death-faking ritual has been known for centuries.
 Just recently though, scientists have started to get technical.
 For example, this exhaustive review covered dozens of snakes across the Americas confirmed to fake their own death.
 It created a glossary of 14 behaviours that snakes can exhibit during this deception.
 No snake used all, and a handful used just one or two.
 A couple used 7 behaviours: western hognose snakes and the Dunn’s road guarder of Honduras.

-But the snake to use the most was the eastern hognose snake, covering 8 in total, coming top of the pile in the western hemisphere.
+But the snake to use the most was the eastern hognose snake, covering 8 behaviours in total, coming top of the pile in the western hemisphere.
 The technical terms were…

 Tongue protrusion – a tongue sticking out is an instantly recognisable sign of death, and Heterodon platirhinus tries to exploit this for its deceptive games.